aridjayarecipes/cutesrecipes.web.app/content/post/2316-step-by-step-guide-to-make-perfect-pumpkin-with-scrambled-eggs.md

 1. Cut the pumpkin into cubes, and steamed
 1. Mixing cheese powder + eggs + milk + salt, and stir evenly
-1. Add oil in the pan, put steamed pumpkin in, and then pour mixed egg&#39; sauces on pumpkin, don&#39;t stir the ingredients until the egg about a half cooked, add basil, and then quickly but gently to stir-fry all together.
+1. Add oil in the pan, put steamed pumpkin in, and then pour mixed egg' sauces on pumpkin, don't stir the ingredients until the egg about a half cooked, add basil, and then quickly but gently to stir-fry all together.
 1. Enjoy